 Crispy on the outside and juicy on the inside, these shrimp burgers are a fun way to mix up burger night.
 Filled with ginger and garlic, topped with a spicy sriracha sauce, and a quick coleslaw, these grilled shrimp burgers are the perfect addition to any summer BBQ.

 While shrimp might not be the first thing that comes to mind when you think of burgers, you can make a burger out of pretty much any source of protein.
-Not only is shrimp a great source of lean protein but it’s texture is ideal for forming patties and its relatively neutral taste makes it a very versatile vehicle for flavour.
+Not only is shrimp a great source of lean protein but its texture is ideal for forming patties and its relatively neutral taste makes it a very versatile vehicle for flavor.

 How to Make Shrimp Burgers

 - Prepare the shrimp.
 Ensure that the shrimp are thawed, peeled, and deveined before adding them to the burgers.

 - Prepare the burger meat.
 Add the prepared shrimp and seasonings to a food processor and pulse until roughly chopped.

 - Add breadcrumbs.
 While optional, breadcrumbs help to bind the burger mixture and add a bit more moisture to the shrimp burgers.